Prohelion/prohelion.github.io/docs/Motor Controllers/WaveSculptor200_Motor_Sense_Comms_Spec/Packet_Format.md

 # Packet Format

 Each packet consists of four bytes.
-The first and 2nd indicate the start of packet, and either temperature or device type.
-The 3rd and 4th bytes indicate position or velocity data, with the type determined by the device type designation.
+The 1<sup>st</sup> and 2<sup>nd</sup> indicate the start of packet, and either temperature or device type.
+The 3<sup>rd</sup> and 4<sup>th</sup> bytes indicate position or velocity data, with the type determined by the device type designation.

 Data should be left-justified, and zero-padded on the right if necessary.